 I think this is probably about as much as you can really ask for from total strangers (though you may develop business relationships and start becoming partners or friends to some extent).

-All accounts on Wealthy Affiliate come with a WordPress installation and a handful of plugins (e.g. All-in-One SEO, Kraken Image Optimizer, and Classic Editor) along with the GeneratePress theme.
+All accounts on Wealthy Affiliate come with a WordPress installation and a handful of plugins (e.g. All-in-One SEO, Kraken Image Optimizer, and Classic Editor when I first signed up) along with the GeneratePress theme.

 The WordPress aspect is important because more than one-third of all websites and blogs are run on this open-source platform.